logicspark/vitepress-theme-api/README.md

 ### Installation

-There are a few ways you can install Vitepress theme api , namely npm, yarn and pnpm.
+There are a few ways you can install Vitepress API Document theme, namely npm, yarn and pnpm.
 If you install via npm, here is a single cmd to install this library

 ```sh
   npm install vitepress-theme-api